gsuttie/AzureResources/README.md

 # Azure Resources

-Hello, this is where myself and Richard (https://twitter.com/Pixel_Robots) host the communties favourite Azure Resources.
+Hello, this is where I host the communties favourite Azure Resources.

 Please share and submit Pull Requests and we will grow this out to be a super useful, super helpful Azure Resource by the community for the community.